zero-to-mastery/resources/JavaScript.md

 - [Gatsby.js](https://www.gatsbyjs.org/) Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps.

 - [JavaScript Grammar](http://www.javascriptgrammar.com/?v=bio) JavaScript Grammar is a free e-book created by [JavaScript Teacher](https://twitter.com/js_tut?lang=en).
 It takes a deep dive into JavaScript fundamentals, discussing concepts like Primitive Types in JavaScript, Type Coercion, Scope, Closures Higher-order Function, Loops, Object Oriented Programming in JavaScript and lots more!
+Follow the instructions in the link above to get your copy.